 She frowned.
 "Don't be silly."

-"I just saw its hand move, look!"
+"Its hand moved.
+Look!"
 Marcus pointed.
-He'd gone pale and his voice trembled.
+He'd gone pale, and his voice trembled.

 "But I heard something move in the sarcophagus before I opened it, and now it just did it again.
-I'm telling you, I know what I saw!"
+I know what I saw!"

-Sharon sighed and looked up.
-"Look, ignoring the very obvious fact that he's dead, his body would crumble to dust if there was so much as the slightest—"
+Sharon sighed.
+"Ignoring the very obvious fact that he's dead, his body would crumble to dust if there was so much as the slightest—"

 She stopped.
 Something was touching her wrist.
 It felt leathery and dry.
 She tried to talk but her voice cracked.
 She swallowed hard and tried again.
 "Marcus?" she said.